VietTran86/PCA_MUSIC/README.md

 # Bayesian inference for PCA and MUSIC algorithms with unknown number of sources

 Given Y = VA + Z, how to estimate the unknown dimension of V, A optimally, without overfitting ?
-This is the 50-year-old challenge for popular PCA model (e.g. factor-analysis, dimentional reduction, etc.)
+This is a 50-year-old challenge for popular PCA model (e.g. factor-analysis, dimentional reduction, etc.)

 For the first time, I have found closed-form solution for this challenge via maximum-a-posterior (MAP) estimate in Bayesian method (i.e. the estimation is fast, with linear complexity).
 In order to solve this problem, I ended up deriving completely new probability distributions (namely Double-gamma and Double-inverse-gamma distributions) in the Appendix.